Genesis 1:1: Analysis

-Genesis 1:1 forms the basis for the Judeo-Christian doctrine of creation out of nothing (creatio ex nihilo), but most biblical scholars agree that on strictly linguistic and exegetical grounds, this is not the preferred option, and that the authors of Genesis 1, writing around 500–400 BCE, were concerned not with the origins of matter (the material which God formed into the habitable cosmos), but with the fixing of destinies.
+Genesis 1:1 forms the basis for the Judeo-Christian doctrine of creation out of nothing (creatio ex nihilo).
+Some scholars still support this reading, but most agree that on strictly linguistic and exegetical grounds this is not the preferred option, and that the authors of Genesis 1 were concerned not with the origins of matter (the material which God formed into the habitable cosmos), but with the fixing of destinies.